WSWUP/pymetric/docs/INSTALL.md

 pyMETRIC is most easily installed by cloning the [GitHub repository](https://github.com/DRI-WSWUP/pymetric).

-Most of the documentation and examples are written assuming you are running pyMETRIC on a Windows PC and that the pyMETRIC repository was cloned directly to the D: drive.
+Most of the documentation and examples are written assuming you are running pyMETRIC on a Windows PC and that the pyMETRIC repository was cloned directly to the C: drive.
 If you are using a different operating system or cloned the repository to a different location, you will need adjust commands, drive letters, and paths accordingly.

 ## Python